hovancik/node-desktop-idle-v2/README.md

 - General
     - If changes are done to native code for any platform, please run `npm run gyp-refresh`
-    - To run a test, run `npm run test main.test.ts`.
-This will run a 4 second test, giving idle time every second.
+    - To run a test, run `node ./test.js` after having built (`npm run build`) the project.
+This will run a 10 second test, giving idle time every second.

 - Platform specific:
     - Linux: